humitos/blog/nikola/pages/argentina-en-python-en.rst

 go North-East (Corrientes, Chaco, Misiones, etc) and visit other countries like Paraguay and Bolivia, for example.

-You can check :doc:`the map <donde-esta-humitos>` to see which are the next cities we are going to visit so we can start organizing talks and course with more time.
+You can check :doc:`the map <argentina-en-python/donde-esta-humitos>`
+to see which are the next cities we are going to visit so we can start organizing talks and course with more time.

 For this stage, we hit the road on Monday 8th, December and these are the places we have visited: